37cut/37cut.github.io/files/osu/readme.md

 casual NM player -

 <b>preference</b>:
-- I play farm jumps, but most of time for fun, usually with mod difficulty adjust<br>
+- I play farm jumps, but most of time for fun, usually with mod difficult adjust<br>
 - tech if it's not difficult<br>
 - prefer small circles(up to cs7, most of time cs6)